Internships & Fellowships

 Arranging an Internship

 Students should enroll in Urban Studies 201A during the quarter in which they carry out their internships.
-Students are required to meet with the Director of Community Engaged Learning at least three months prior to the quarter in which they intend to start their internship.
+Students are required to meet with the Program Co-Director at least three months prior to the quarter in which they intend to start their internship.
 Please keep in mind that internship host organizations may require significant preparation and outreach to establish an internship, so it is advantageous to begin the internship search process as early as possible to ensure that students will find an appropriate placement that meets their personal and research interests.

 - Internships must be completed before the beginning of winter quarter of senior year, or two quarters before graduation.